Post

 sudo systemctl enable containerd.service

-To allow non-root users to manage Docker, add the user who wants to use Docker to the Docker group.
-For Fedora, the Docker group is automatically created during package installation, so you only need to add the user:
+To allow a non-root user to manage Docker, add the user who will use Docker to the Docker group.
+On Fedora, the Docker group is automatically created during package installation, so you only need to add the user.

 1